 Sixth Form History students curated an interactive World War 1 exhibition, displaying artefacts, video clips and war posters.
 This was then delivered as a work shop to Year 5 pupils at the Olive School Blackburn who were given the opportunity to try on a soldiers costume and gas masks.

-Each students throughout the school created a paper poppy to recreate the poignancy and hope of Flanders field at the main entrance of the school.
+Each student created a paper poppy to recreate the poignancy and hope of Flanders field at the main entrance of the school.